devgizzo/homerow/README.md

 ## The downsides of homerow keymapping

-One of the downsides of my mapping method is that it prevents traditional homerow mods.
+One of the downsides of my mapping method is that it overlaps with traditional homerow mod keys.
-If you are used to type shift, ctrl, alt and super using the homerow keys that method will overlap my usecase.
+I have created an [extended kanata configuration](#Traditional-homerow-extension) to support both my mappings and traditional homerows using chords.

 In some extremely rare cases you might trigger a layer when typing because of holding multiple keys.
 In other cases you expect the layer to pick up faster like in combining text editing and normal typing.
 You can adjust the timeout values